pauldwhitman/uaegoldenvisa/README.md

 ### Formal ICA process name
 `RESIDENCY - Golden Residence - PERSONS WHO ARE TALENTED PIONEERS - RESIDENCY AND IDENTITY ISSUANCE`.

+## Stage 6: Applying for GV for your family